OfficerMills/om-lighter/README.md

     <img width="auto" src="https://user-images.githubusercontent.com/91661118/154636617-a2ad4c09-4b60-4438-832a-ed1c505b52ea.png"/>
 </div>

-This script allows players to use a **Zippo lighter** item in your FiveM server to start fires, with fire spreading dynamically.
+This script allows players to use a **Flint Wheel Lighter** item in your FiveM server to start fires, with fire spreading dynamically.
 The configuration is highly customizable, allowing you to define fire growth behavior, animation settings, and placement offsets.

 ---